Bank of America savings account rates

 How Bank of America savings accounts compare to top-yielding banks

 The tiered rates on the bank’s Advantage Savings account are based on how much money you park in the account: The higher your balance, the more interest you can earn.
-But with 0.04 percent APY as the highest payout option at Bank of America, its savings account rates are easily beaten by many other financial institutions.
-Some banks are currently paying more than 3 percent APY and higher for your savings.
+But with 0.04 percent APY as the highest payout option at Bank of America, many other financial institutions easily beat their savings account rates.

-Savings accounts offered by Ally Bank and Marcus by Goldman Sachs all offer much higher rates.
-Bankrate’s list of institutions that offer high yields can help you find the best savings account rates.
+High-yield savings accounts at Ally Bank and Capital One offer much higher rates.
+Bankrate’s list of institutions offering the highest yields can help you find the best savings account rates.

 Bank of America imposes an $8 monthly maintenance fee on its savings accounts.
-Though it is possible to waive this fee if you meet certain criteria, such as maintaining a $500 balance, many other banks charge no monthly fees on savings accounts.
+Although it is possible to have this fee waived if you meet certain criteria, such as maintaining a $500 balance, many other banks charge no monthly fees on savings accounts.

 Other savings options at Bank of America

 Bank of America offers other savings options beyond savings accounts.
-Its certificates of deposit have terms ranging from 28 days to 10 years, but the yields are low compared with other banks.
+Its fixed-term certificates of deposit (CDs) range from 28 days to 10 years, and its featured CD account ranges from seven months to 37 months.